anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/README.md

 Signal quality estimation using ML techniques

 # Abstract:
-Signal coverage metrics like SINR and RSRQ using spatial interpolation techniques.
+Signal coverage metrics like SINR and RSRP using spatial interpolation techniques.
 By using ML techniques which enables to estimate or predict RSRQ for various locations in given terrain.

 Machine learning models like random forest and deep neural networks work well.